-- 252. The Government published guidance114 on the shielding of clinically extremely vulnerable individuals on 21 March 2020 and updated on 17 April 2020.
-There is no obligation on individuals to follow this guidance, but it is strongly recommended that people categorised as clinically extremely vulnerable stay at home at all times and avoid any face-to-face contact for an initial period of 12 weeks, with potential for extension.
-Visits for essential support are allowed. - 253.
-Of NHS reported COVID-19 hospital deaths, 91% of these were of 60+ year olds, as of 3 May.
-115 This is in line with the latest ONS weekly release, where 88% of deaths involving COVID-19 were of those aged 65 years and over in the week ending 17 April in England and Wales.
-116 Older people have been advised to shield themselves and are experiencing a heightened level of social distancing.
-The Government has taken further steps to mitigate the impacts on those shielding, for example, by encouraging them to register for support packages. - 254.
-The Government has also implemented mitigation measures, including a registration service for the clinically extremely vulnerable.
-This allows the Government to organise support for access to essential supplies and to specific care needs. - 255.
+COVID-19 were of those aged 65 years and over in the week ending 17 April in England and Wales.
+118 Older people have been advised to shield themselves and are experiencing a heightened level of social distancing.
+The Government has taken further steps to mitigate the impacts on those shielding, for example, by encouraging them to register for support packages.

+- 267. The Government has also implemented mitigation measures, including a registration service for the clinically extremely vulnerable.
+This allows the Government to organise support for access to essential supplies and to specific care needs. - 268.
 Overall, the health impact on these groups, compared with not issuing this guidance, is positive because of the higher fatality rates associated with those categorised as vulnerable.
 Nonetheless it is important to recognise that there are likely to be significant negative additional impacts that are likely to result from these measures that are not being mitigated.
 In particular, there will likely be negative impacts to physical and mental wellbeing as a result of being limited to the home, and losing access to care and support services accessed elsewhere.

-Part 2 - Changes to the policy from 10 May
+Part 2 - Changes to the policy from 10 May and those reflected in the amendment regulations

-256. This section considers some of the changes to social distancing policy that could be made as part of the early stages of the easing of the policy, and their potential impacts on groups with protected characteristics, based on evidence in this document.
+269. This section considers some of the changes to social distancing policy that are covered by the amendment regulations, and their potential impacts on groups with protected characteristics, based on evidence in this document.